Learning Robust Features for Scatter Removal and Reconstruction in Dynamic ICF X-Ray Tomography: Numerical Experiments

-{We also summarized the reconstruction results using histograms of RMSE values of the reconstructed densities for each approach.
-These are presented in Figure~\ref{fig:rmse_histogram} separately for in-population and out-of-population noise levels (with two different scaling values $\kappa=3$ and $\kappa=50$ used for out-of-population noise levels}).
-The distribution of RMSE values for the in-population noise indicates that the ULR and the PISLR feature networks perform the best while the SSLR approach has slightly larger reconstruction errors.
-However, for the out-of-population noise with scaling $\kappa=3$ (i.e. intermediate noise), the trend changes as we observe the distribution for the ULR approach shifts to the higher side.
-On the other hand, the PISLR and SSLR approaches, which are explicitly feature-based, perform better.
-For large noise, i.e. $\kappa=50$, we observe that the SSLR approach is the most robust, with its distribution centered around $3.5$ g/cm$^3$ while the other two approaches shift to a much higher $7$ g/cm$^3$ density error.
+We also summarize the reconstruction performance using histograms of the RMSE values for each method, as shown in Figure~\ref{fig:rmse_histogram}.
+Results are presented separately for in-population and out-of-population noise levels, with the latter evaluated at two different scaling factors: $\kappa = 3$ (moderate noise) and $\kappa = 50$ (high noise).
+For in-population noise, the RMSE distributions show that all four methods—ULR, PISLR, GAN, and SSLR—perform comparably, with ULR, PISLR, and GAN achieving the lowest reconstruction errors and SSLR following closely with only slightly higher RMSE values.
+However, under out-of-population noise with $\kappa = 3$, the performance of ULR and GAN degrades noticeably, as indicated by a rightward shift in their RMSE distributions.
+In contrast, the feature-based PISLR and SSLR methods demonstrate greater robustness, maintaining lower reconstruction errors in this regime.
+At the highest noise level ($\kappa = 50$), the SSLR approach remains the most robust, with its RMSE distribution centered around 3.5 g/cm$^3$, while the errors for ULR and GAN increase substantially, with their distributions centered around 7 g/cm$^3$.